ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 from operator incident lifecycle:

-- Network incident instance lifecycle: The network incident instrumentation that controls whether a network incident is raised, updated, or cleared.
+- Network incident instance lifecycle: The network incident instrumentation that controls whether a network incident is 'raised', 'updated', or 'cleared'.

-- Operator incident lifecycle: Operators acting upon the network incident with RPCs like acknowledged, diagnosed and resolved.
+- Operator incident lifecycle: Operators acting upon the network incident with RPCs like 'incident-acknowledge', 'incident-diagnose' and 'incident-resolve'.

 ### Network Incident Instance Lifecycle